 A dialog window will appear.
 Give a meaningful name to the node and select the Create button.
 The guide suggests that you use the name

-It is required that you set up several environment variables in order to get FAST node working.
+It is required that you set up several environment variables in order to get the FAST node working.

 In order to do that, create a text file and add the following text to it: